ForestMars/Polyglot/README.md

 ## Conversation Persistence

-PolyGlot now includes a **robust, multi-layer persistence system** that ensures your conversations are safe, portable, and available everywhere you log in.
+PolyGlot includes a **robust, multi-layer persistence system** that ensures your conversations are safe, portable, and available everywhere you log in.

 ### Persistence Layers